 While there are a variety of benefits to sending your dog to daycare daily, it’s essential to consider the potential drawbacks.
 Even the most well-run dog daycare facilities can be stressful for some dogs, particularly those who are naturally anxious or sensitive.

 Dogs are social creatures by nature, but they can easily become overstimulated when surrounded by others for an extended period.
-The constant noise, activity, and excitement in a typical daycare facility could be overwhelming for some dogs.
+The constant noise, activity, and excitement in a typical daycare facility could be overwhelming for some dogs and it is best for you to gauge whether or not yout dog would be okay in an environment like this.

 Overstimulation can take different forms in different dogs.
 Some may become more excitable and anxious as the day goes on, while others may shut down and become withdrawn.
 Signs of overstimulation can include increased panting, dilated pupils, bowed heads, or attempts to hide from other dogs.

 Moreover, not all dogs play nicely with others.
 Not every dog has the instinctive mechanisms in place that allow them to deal with multiple interactions around them effectively.
-In such cases, being around other dogs frequently may end up causing stress rather than alleviating it.
+In such cases, being around other dogs frequently may end up causing stress rather than alleviating it in which we would speak and work with you as the pet parent to let you know.

 This is why it’s essential to evaluate your dog’s personality before enrolling them in full-time daycare.
 While some dogs thrive in this environment, others may become overly stressed and irritable after a few hours of playtime.